Laura Ziskin: Fogwood Films and as an independent producer

 Ziskin formed Fogwood Films with partner Sally Field in 1984, and produced Murphy's Romance (1985).
 As an independent producer, Ziskin produced the thriller No Way Out (1987) for Orion Pictures.
 Ziskin and partner Ian Sander produced two films featuring Dennis Quaid, the 1988 remake of D.O.A., and Taylor Hackford's Everybody's All-American (also 1988).

 Touchstone Pictures

 Ziskin's largest success came with the release of the comedy Pretty Woman (1990), starring Julia Roberts and Richard Gere, on which Ziskin served as executive producer for Touchstone Pictures.
 Ziskin's next project, What About Bob?
 (1991), proved stressful.
 She and star Bill Murray had spirited disagreements during production, which involved Murray pushing her into a lake and breaking her sunglasses.
+During the time, she left Disney in 1990 to join The Guber-Peters Entertainment Company, an affiliate of Columbia Pictures, as Ziskin was a longtime close friend of Jon Peters.

 Neither that film nor The Doctor (also 1991) were anywhere near as strong at the box-office as Pretty Woman.
 A switch to Columbia resulted in Stephen Frears' Hero (1992), a loose remake of Meet John Doe (1941), for which Ziskin both produced and supplied the story.
 Ziskin directed her first short film Oh, What a Day!
 1914, which was released in 1994, and produced the Nicole Kidman tour-de-force To Die For (1995), under the banner of Laura Ziskin Productions.